We use cookies to analyze site traffic and improve your experience.

 Key Factors

-• Attractive dividend yield with sustainable payout
+• Attractive dividend yield with a low payout ratio

 Long Term